vnigade/vnigade.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently working as a postdoctoral researcher in the [HPDC group](https://www.vuhpdc.net) at VU Amsterdam, under the guidance of [Prof. Henri Bal](https://www.vuhpdc.net/henri-bal/) and [Prof. Lin Wang](https://linwang.info/) (Paderborn University, Germany).
-My research focuses on developing efficient \[networked\] systems for machine learning (ML) \[inference\], with a growing interest in Tiny and Edge ML—aiming to bring AI into users' hands.
+I am a Machine Learning Performance Engineer at eBay, Amsterdam.
+Prior to this, I was a postdoctoral researcher in the [HPDC group](https://www.vuhpdc.net) at VU Amsterdam.
+My research focuses on developing high performance and efficient \[networked\] systems for machine learning (ML).

 I received my PhD and MSc *cum laude* from VU Amsterdam.
 During my PhD, I focused on developing a DL inference serving system for latency-sensitive video analytics applications.
 This involved designing networked systems that leveraged various modern computing platforms, including end devices, the edge, and the cloud.